marcj/css-element-queries/README.md

 Features:

- - no performance issues since it listens on size changes of each element, not only on window.onresize (like all other element query polifills).
+ - no performance issues since it listens only on size changes of elements that have element query rules defined through css.
+Other element query polifills only listen on `window.onresize` which causes performance issues and allows only to detect changes via window.resize event and not inside layout changes like css3 animation, :hover, DOM changes etc.
  - no interval/timeout detection.
 Truly event-based through integrated ResizeSensor class.
  - no CSS modifications.
 Valid CSS Syntax
  - all CSS selectors available.
 Uses regular attribute selector.
 No need to write rules in HTML.